 4. Recognize Employees for Their Referral Efforts

 Everyone loves being rewarded for their efforts, and rewards are key for an employee referral program.
-But people also need to be recognized for the work of referral.
+But people also need to be recognized after they refer candidates.

 Recognition is vital to retention.
 In fact, lack of recognition is the main reason why employees leave their job.
 Turning an employee referral program into an opportunity to recognize frontline workers increases the value of the program.